San Luis, Pampanga: Demographics

 In the 2020 census, the population of San Luis, Pampanga, was 58,551 people, with a density of sigfig 58,551/56.83.

 Like other municipalities and cities in Pampanga, its people are mostly Kapampangan.

 Religion

 Roman Catholicism remains the predominant faith of the townsfolk.
 Other Christian denominations, such as Iglesia ni Cristo, the United Methodist Church, Members Church of God International, Evangelicals, Ang Iglesia Metodista sa Pilipinas, Baptists, and Born Again Christianity can be found in the municipality.

 Economy

 Transportation, trade and commerce in San Luis is concentrated at the town center where the public market, cockpit, municipal hall, church, schools, hospital, clinics, and commercial spaces are situated.

 Government

+Local government

 The municipal government is divided into three branches: executive, legislative and judiciary.
-The judicial branch is administered solely by the Supreme Court of the Philippines.
 The executive branch is composed of the mayor and the barangay captains for the barangays.
 The legislative branch is composed of the Sangguniang Bayan (town assembly), Sangguniang Barangay (barangay council), and the Sangguniang Kabataan for the youth sector.
+The judicial branch is administered solely by the Supreme Court of the Philippines.